asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 **Users can interact with the FlipPad in several ways:**

 1. by touching the mouthpiece with the lips or fingers and applying small forces in vertical or horizontal direction
-2. by increasing or reducing pressure in the mouthpiece (puffing or sipping)
-3. by actuating (up to) 3 momentary switches / pushbuttons
+2. by actuating (up to) 3 momentary switches / pushbuttons
-4. if desired, a longer plastic tube can be attached to the pressure sensor so that the joystick can be used with a finger and a separate mouthpiece allows sip/puff control.
+3. if desired, a longer plastic tube can be attached to the pressure sensor so that the joystick can be used with a finger and a separate mouthpiece allows sip/puff control.
 Alternatively, pressure can be influenced by attaching a rubber ball to the plastic tube (pillow switch / soft switch).

 **The hardware features of the FlipPad:** (see pictures at the bottom of this list)